Author Robert McClain, Denham Springs, LA

 Her call never came.
 It never would.
 He alone was to blame.

-Strolling south along the surf, the steady hum of the elevated LevRail streaking downtown stole Aidan Fraser’s focus.
-The train from Arbroath, thirty minutes and 300 miles to the north, whooshed past, hugging the shoreline.
-Pausing at an ancient wharf jutting a hundred yards out to sea, he glanced skyward.
-“Creator?
-I know you’re out there, watching.”
+Strolling south along the surf, Aidan Fraser found his focus stolen by the steady hum of the elevated LevRail streaking downtown.
+The train from Arbroath, 300 miles and thirty minutes to the north, whooshed past, hugging the shoreline.
+Pausing at an ancient wharf jutting a hundred yards out to sea, he glanced back at the Utlanburgh skyline jutting above the hills.

-Leaving the beach, he kicked sand from his brogans before stepping over a dead horseshoe crab.
-After adjusting his tam to keep it from sailing on the wind, he ambled along the deserted pier, hands clasped behind his back.
+Leaving the beach, he kicked sand from his shoes before stepping over a dead horseshoe crab.
+After adjusting his hat to keep it from sailing on the wind, he ambled along the deserted pier, hands clasped behind his back.
 The cracked and rotted planks bore a stench of decay, mildew, and fish.
-At the pier’s end, he leaned against the waist-high railing while the stiff salt-laden gusts whipped the plaid breacan around his knee socks.
+At the pier’s end, he leaned against the waist-high railing while the stiff salt-laden gusts whipped the plaid kilt around his knee socks.

 The final rays of daylight glimmered off the whitecaps.
 Swells of hazy blue water slapped against the pylons, and he drew his lungs full of moist evening air.
 Brushing his palm along the barrier’s slimy top plank, he moved from one corner to the other.
-Again he whispered.
-“Creator, you said it wasn’t good for man to be alone.
-She’s never coming back.”
+Old Bridget had said it wasn’t good for man to be alone.
+Well, he was alone now.

 “Solset is my favorite time of day,” she said.